 2. Bringing Ongoing Focus to Two Key Growth Drivers

 Resilient IMPACT grows youth capacity through two key drivers:

 - Responding to Growth Needs – this is about activating the capacity of the educational community to understand and intentionally “respond” (rather than react) to the complex learning, developmental and growth needs of individual young people through intentional relationships, coaching conversations and growth planning.

 - Building Student Capacity – In this community, adults are trained and empowered to intentionally coach young people to acquire foundational resources (awareness, skills and mindsets) for future learning growth outcomes.
-In action, this brings focus to the intentional delivery of wellbeing and resilience skills, supported through an online resource platform (www.lblearninghub.org) and competency-based learning modules, and intentional coaching and teaching strategies.
+In action, this brings focus to the intentional delivery of wellbeing and resilience skills (including IMPACT-6 Wellbeing and Resilience Skills), supported through an online resource platform (www.lblearninghub.org) and competency-based learning modules, and intentional coaching and teaching strategies.